Articles

 Potential Direction: Bullish

-Price could potentially make a bullish continuation towards the 1st resistance.
+The price is falling toward the pivot and could make a bullish bounce toward the 1st resistance.

 GBP/JPY: